 Even if your idea of exercise is moving your elbow across the table, it's hard not to be inspired by the Amazfit Bip ($79.99).
-While it does not pretend to have the kind of health-related functionality offered by the Apple Watch or the Fitbit Versa, if you're looking for a low-priced, feature-rich fitness tracker with notifications and long battery life, you may find the Bip a great fit.
+While it does not pretend to have the kind of health-related functionality offered by the Apple Watch or the Fitbit Versa, if you're looking for a low-priced, feature-rich fitness tracker with notifications and long battery life, the Bip is the best smartwatch under $100.

 Design and Comfort

 With its Apple Watch-inspired design, the Bip is fairly attractive for the price and a pleasure to wear.
 Its soft silicone band fits both beefy and petite wrists superlatively.

 At 1.1 ounces, the case is so lightweight that the watch almost feels like a toy, and its square display — surrounded by a thick, black bezel — does nothing to refute that impression.
 The display is reminiscent of that of the Pebble, in that its 1.28-inch, 176 x 176-pixel color screen is low resolution and always on.
 The crown has a satisfying tactile feel and sound.